 This is a condition when the heart valves or the inner lining of the heart chambers (endocardium) is infected and then becomes inflamed due to repeated intravenous substance use.
 This occurs when infectious organisms, such as bacteria and fungi, enter the bloodstream and settle in the heart.
 Bacteria from poorly sterilized needles can lead to this condition.
 If left untreated, it can damage or destroy the heart valves which can lead to life-threatening complications.

 The threat of overdose greatly increases when drugs are directly injected into the body.
-Drug addicts usually don’t know how much of a substance they are injecting to their system, because of the fast reactions of the drugs and the strength of the effects.
+Drug addicts usually don’t know how much of a substance they are injecting into their system, because of the fast reactions of the drugs and the strength of the effects.
 Overdose symptoms can include very low blood pressure, slowed breathing, stillness, coma, shock, and death.